 After more than nine years of economic growth, employers are having a tough time finding talent and occupancy growth is slowing.
 With that, the flexible space/coworking sector has emerged as the primary growth driver within the office market.
 Expansion from this sector claimed more than a quarter (29.4 percent) of the total U.S. office absorption over the past 24 months (18.1 million s.f.).

-No segment of the market has demonstrated more overall growth than the coworking industry, and WeWork has been expanding at a rate in excess of 1 million square feet per year.
+No segment of the market has demonstrated more overall growth than the coworking industry.
 Given the massive amount of venture capital that’s being poured into the sector, this aggressive growth rate shows no signs of slowing.

 That’s why we expect flexible space to remain one of the office market’s primary growth catalysts for quite some time.